GOING HOME by Roger Hathaway, Jan 21, 2012

 A new paradigm is being set forth, as occurs with the coming of each new age.
 At the start of the age of Aries (Lamb), Abraam instituted a new religion focused toward veneration of the Lamb.
 At the end of Aries, Jesus completed that age by His sacrifice as the Lamb of God.
 During Aries, an animal was sacrificed as a substitute for man.
 Then, Jesus initiated the age of Pisces (Fish) with an emphasis upon Fish, which serve as a symbol of the Elect which the Great Fisherman came to catch for His Father.
 During the age of Pisces, it was not substitutes but men on the sacrificial altars, being crucified, thrown to lions, pierced with swords, etc. [my use of the word "men" includes women] God's own Family members were being gathered, like fish into nets, at least those individuals who had the courage to stand boldly and refuse to recant.
 Now, at the end of Pisces, the paradigm is shifting from death by other hands to that of personal willing sacrifice by one's own hand.
 The last of the Fish to be gathered must demonstrate their ultimate act of faith by exiting the World stage by their own hands.
 Our society has always accepted martyrdom as noble when it was done to us by our enemies.
 Essentially, it was okay if someone else kills you, but not okay if you do it yourself.
 I see the new paradigm as one of increasing personal responsibility, that one should Witness (martyr) from his own belief rather than waiting to be forced by others.
 In the new kingdom, each of the Elect must demonstrate the courage of his own convictions, forthrightly, rather than goading others to do the job.

-The Nag Hammadi Gospels were preserved by God for this time, now, at the end of the age of Pisces, the end of 12,000 years of World.
+The Nag Hammadi Gospels were preserved by God for this time, now, at the end of the age of Pisces, being the end of 12,000 years of World.
 In one of the books, The Aprocryphon of James (Jesus' brother), we find Jesus saying, "the kingdom of God belongs to those who put themselves to death."
 The paradigm seems to be shifting to keynote the start of the age of Aquarius.

 Friends, what I am telling you is that you, too, must answer the same question - IF you wish to follow Jesus.
 We already know that the end-time chaos will kill nearly every one of us anyway.
 Each must consider whether he will await an unwelcome slaughter or shall he step forth boldly to witness of his belief by undertaking the task for himself, to do it with joyous enthusiasm in order to obtain the reward which God has promised.
 As for me, I am settling all accounts that I can, in preparation for taking my own life.
 I know where I am going; I'm going Home.
 Each must confront the reality of this question for himself.